itsjohncs/johncs.com/content/articles/accounting-reimbursements/index.md

     Checking
 ```

-This transaction says "take $200 out of Checking, convert it into 1 THERAPY which has a fixed cost of $200, and put that THERAPY into Reimbursements:Unsubmitted."
+This transaction says "take $200 out of Checking, convert it into 1 `THERAPY` which has a fixed cost of $200, and put that `THERAPY` into `Reimbursements:Unsubmitted`."
 (The account names I use in my actual ledger file are much longer, but I'll spare you for now.)

 The reason I use these commodities rather than just transfering the money is that Ledger will remember the date at which I bought the token.
 So if I want to know which visits I haven't submitted a claim for, Ledger will tell me directly: